In Visible Silence: 1988 UK and European CD reissue

-The original UK CD edition added the 6:01 Extended Version of Peter Gunn as a bonus track; the first and second US CD editions did not include it and the revised second edition replaced the original version of "Paranoimia" with the Extended Version featuring Max Headroom.
-Later 1988 UK & European reissues featured The Twang Mix of "Peter Gunn" replacing the Extended Version as a bonus track.
+The original UK CD edition added the 6:01 extended version of "Peter Gunn" as a bonus track; the first and second US CD editions did not include it and the revised second edition replaced the original version of "Paranoimia" with the extended version featuring Max Headroom.
+Later 1988 UK and European reissues featured The Twang Mix of "Peter Gunn" replacing the extended version as a bonus track.